skoyama427/BayesianGLM/README.md

 #### Package Requirement
 Rstan, ggplot2, pipeR, foreach

-option: for parallelization
+Option for parallelization
 doParallel

 ### Execution
 Run "runGLM.R"
 You can modify DATASET/GENESET/CELLTYPESET in the script to create your own plot.